TL;DR

 Instead, you need a document approval workflow that makes transparent feedback the only option for your stakeholders.
 With a document approval system like Filestage, your reviewers can add comments, annotations, and highlights right alongside your document.
 And everyone in the review step will be able to see their feedback and discuss it in context.

-So instead of wasting time consolidating comments and resolving conflicts, everyone’s on the same page from the start.
+So instead of wasting time consolidating comments and resolving conflicts, your entire team stays on the same page from the start.
+That means better business operations and fewer disputes among stakeholders.

 See our full roundup of the best markup software.